apache/couchdb-documentation/src/api/database/common.rst

     :>json string update_seq: An opaque string that describes the state of the database.
 Do not rely on this string for counting the number of updates.
+    :>json boolean props.partitioned: (optional) If present and true this indicates the the database is partitioned.
     :code 200: Request completed successfully
     :code 404: Requested database not found